 Remember, don’t fear any mistake you could make when drawing digitally, sure there’s not Ctrl-Z for you to use, but you can learn with it and try again until you master it.

-If you’re curious even, attend some figure drawing classes, with real-life models!
+If you’re even curious, attend some figure drawing classes with real-life models!